 In the early 1970s, she put into action the simple but radical concept — parents of LGBT people helping each other to accept their children and get over their own upset about their kids’ sexual orientation.

 Her co-founding of what was then called Parents of Gays grew out of her fierce devotion to her gay activist son, Morty Manford.
-And the intensity of that devotion — it has now come to light — was likely due to the fate of her other son, Charles, who died before she and Morty became activists.
+And the intensity of that devotion was emblematic of her love for all her children: Charles, Morty, and Suzanne.

 What has also been missing from most of the tributes to Jeanne Manford is the key role her son’s pioneering group, the Gay Activists Alliance, played in the founding of Parents of Gays (POG, but now the Parents, Families and Friends of Lesbians and Gays, PFLAG).

 Geto said, “Her first reaction was to get him the help that he needed — not to change him, but to make sure he was okay.
 She wanted to do something.
-Her attitude was, ‘I cannot let happen to Morty what happened to Charles — I have to do everything I can in my own little way to change society.’
+Her attitude was, ‘I have to do everything I can to change society.’
 It turned out to be in a big way.”

 Morty soon became a pre-Stonewall activist, involved with the formation of the gay group at Columbia University in 1968.
 He participated in the Stonewall Rebellion in 1969 and soon became a leader of the Gay Activists Alliance.